xjmusic/xjmusic/README.md

     docker compose up -d --build

-Tail the docker container logs for the `hub` app while it's running (/var/log in the container is mounted from local volume ./log):
+Tail the docker container logs for the `nexus` app while it's running (/var/log in the container is mounted from local volume ./log):

-    tail -f log/hub/*

-Or tail container logs for the `nexus` app:

     tail -f log/nexus/*